contributed by Catherine Wilson

 Accessibility can mean many different things for districts, but the overarching idea is to make it easier to work together.
 Online staff meetings offer a way to expand that accessibility from phone calls to clear, visual communication as well as the spoken word.
 Even personnel outside the district have the same access to you and the same ability to hear your tone and read your body language as educators that work in the same building have.
 Even more than that, these tools allow students or family members that are disabled have improved access (compared to a phone or email) to IEP meetings, for example.

 There’s no way to overstate just how important clear communication is to school or district policy, or potential collaborations between students and organizations outside the classroom.
 Communication is the driving factor behind the success of most projects; prioritizing academic needs, sharing feedback for learning, and otherwise personalizing learning for a class or individual student can’t be done without clear communication.
 This is another area that online meetings offer superior functionality over traditional media.

-The final area that sets online meetings apart from other, paler imitations of its framework is the ability that it offers for participants to collaborate in real-time on information, share data and pass along details.
-Schools and districts that offer these tools, such as online meetings with Blue Jeans Network, understand how important file sharing and collaboration are in education today, and often include programs built into their packages for this kind of live information transfer.
-Being able to offer all participants to a meeting the ability to see, alter, share and update information as it is handled is invaluable to many industries that require fast paced, cutting edge designs, technology or brainstorming.
+The final area that sets online meetings apart from other, paler imitations of its framework is the ability that it offers for participants to collaborate in real-time on information, share data, and pass along details.
+Schools and districts that offer these tools (Zoom, for example), understand how important file sharing and collaboration are in education today, and often include programs built into their packages for this kind of live information transfer.
+Being able to offer all participants to a meeting the ability to see, alter, share and update information as it is handled is invaluable to many industries that require fast-paced, cutting edge designs, technology, or brainstorming.

 The Bottom Line